renesas-rz/meta-rzg2/README.md

     $ git config --global user.name "Your Name"
 ```

-Download evaluation version of proprietary graphics and multimedia drivers from Renesas.
+Download proprietary graphics and multimedia drivers from Renesas.

 To download Multimedia and Graphics library and related Linux drivers, please use the following link: